-The benefits of community gardening are many and varied, including everything from better health to community building.
-The thinking goes like this: gardening your own food gives you access to a variety of fresh produce that supports nutritional health, and the exercise that you get helps promote healthy living.
+The benefits of community gardening are many and varied, including everything from better health to strong community building.
+Growing your own food gives you access to a variety of fresh produce that supports nutritional health and exercise that helps promote healthy living.
 The food isn’t the only thing that grows at the gardens – gardeners get to know one another and often friendships flourish.
 There are also benefits to the environment as rainwater is filtered through gardens, and growing food locally means long transportation routes aren’t necessary.

 Please note the use of pesticides and synthetic fertilizers are prohibited as rare is committed to organic agriculture methods.
 The Springbank Community Gardens are open April 15 to November 15, dawn until dusk and are comprised of 110 rentable plots.
 Compost, water, mulch, hand tools and garden hoses are supplied while you provide the time and the energy to grow your own produce.

 The cost to rent a garden plot at Springbank Community Gardens ranges from $30 to $60 per plot, per season.

 Springbank Farm is home to the Springbank Food Bank Gardens and Orchard.
 With over 15,000 square feet of space for growing organic vegetables for local food banks, we’ve delivered thousands of kilograms of quality food to those most in need within our immediate community.

 The Springbank Food Bank Gardens thrive with the help of community volunteers.
 If you are looking for a rewarding volunteer opportunity for your company, school, church, club, non-profit organization or for yourself we encourage you to contact our Gardens Coordinator (firstname.lastname@example.org) to arrange a volunteer work event.